treban/pimatic-raspbee/README.md

 ### RaspBeeSystem device

 #### discover lights & discover sensors
+This button starts a light or sensor detection from the deconz api.

 #### create backup
-This button creates a local backup of the deconz config
+This button creates a local backup of the deconz config.
+The target folder is configurable. (default folder is the pimatic-app folder)

 #### send config
-This button sends for all devices all config parater to the deconz apikey.
+This button sends for all devices all config parameter (configMap) to the deconz apikey.

 ### ActionProvider